Roth IRA Explained: Contributions vs. Conversions, and More

 Roth IRA Withdrawal (or Distribution) Rules

-- First, the account must be open at least 5 years*
+- The account must be open at least 5 years*

 - Your age is at least 59 ½